wxie2017/wxie2017.github.io/pages/speech/free_software_even_more_important.md

 The title of my speech today is free software is even more important today.

-I have already introduced free software and why software should be free.
-Let's review a little bit.

 When a program respects users' freedom and community, we call it “free software.”
 We also sometimes call it “libre software” to emphasize that we're talking about liberty, not price.
 Some nonfree programs, such as Photoshop, are very expensive;
-others, such as Wechat, are available gratis.
-Either way, they give the program's developer power over the users, power that no one should have.
+others, such as Wechat, are gratis.
+Either way, they give the program's developer power over the users, the power that no one should have.

 Those two nonfree programs have something else in common: they are both malware.
 That is, both have functionalities designed to mistreat the user.
 Non-free software nowadays